 - Once the core is removed.
 Cut the pineapple into 2 halves.
 This makes slicing much easier.

 - Use a knife to slice the pineapple into equal widths rings.
 The number of rings you have will depend on how thick you cut them and the starting size of your pineapple.
 I find cutting the rings about 1/2 – 3/4 inch thick is best for me.

 - With the pineapple rings laying on a washable surface, use a soft basting brush to coat each ring with raw honey.

 - Sprinkle cinnamon on the top of each honey coated pineapple ring.
 Repeat the honey and cinnamon on the other side if desired.

 - Place prepared pineapple on a medium temperature pre-heated grill.
-If you have a perforated grilling sheet that will help prevent breaking the rings but it is not a must have.
+If you have a that will help prevent breaking the rings but it is not a must have.

 - Cook glazed pineapple for 5 minutes on each side or until slightly browned and tender.
 Use care when turning so they will not break apart – using a spatula is a good idea.

 Using honey in your recipes is a great way to sweeten food without using regular sugar.